 - 4. OPPC are currently defined as the three Medicare National Coverage Determinations (NCD) "never events", but potentially may include further state-defined events or conditions.
 In behavioral health treatment, the risk of OPPC should also be exceedingly rare, but certain procedures (e.g., electroconvulsive therapy) are performed as state plan covered services.
 POA indicators are limited to institutional (hospital) claims and thus are not a relevant indicator for provider self-reporting and identification of OPPC outside of hospital settings. - 5.
 OPPC is a required category for provider self-reporting as part of PerformCare's existing Policy and Procedure QI-CIR-001 Critical Incident Reporting.
 Compliance with Critical Incident Reporting (CIR) is an existing requirement in all provider contracting.
-Reportable OPPC critical incident categories will be limited to the three defined never events, but will be expanded as needed based on state requirements. - 5.1.
+Reportable OPPC critical incident categories will be limited to the three defined never events but will be expanded as needed based on state requirements. - 5.1.
 The CIR process is the required reporting process mandated for providers.
 CIR reporting is outlined in the Provider Manual and in PerformCare Policy & Procedure QI-CIR-001 Critical Incident Reporting.
-The timeframe for submission of Critical Incidents Reports is within 24
+The timeframe for submission of Critical Incidents Reports is within 24 hours of the occurrence or discovery of the incident occurrence. - 6.
+Upon receipt of a CIR meeting the criteria for OPPC, a QI associate will refer the item to Executive Management and the PerformCare Medical Director will complete a clinical review.
+The Medical Director and Executive Management will review the Medical Director findings to determine if payment reduction is appropriate.
+Executive Management will report any confirmed OPPC cases to the Corporate Compliance Committee for review and discussion.

-- hours of the occurrence or discovery of the incident occurrence. - 6.
-On a regular basis and internally reported as a standing report of the PerformCare Corporate Compliance Committee, submitted Critical Incident Reports for OPPCs will be audited in the form of a query run on all CIR for the defined reporting period to determine whether providers reported OPPC not based on billing.
-As directed by the Corporate Compliance Committee, these cases would be flagged for further medical review and determination for potential payment reduction. - 6.1.
+- 6.1.
 No reduction in payment for a PPC will be imposed on a provider when the condition defined as a PPC for a particular patient existed prior to the initiation of treatment for that patient by that provider. - 6.2.
 Reductions in provider payment may be limited to the extent that the identified PPCs would otherwise result in an increase in payment; and PerformCare can reasonably isolate for nonpayment the portion of the payment directly related to treatment for, and related to, the PPCs.